viraj-mahida/betting-client/README.md

+See the [Anchor Contract](https://github.com/viraj-mahida/betting-contract) for details on the smart contract.

 # BetSolana - Solana Prediction Markets Platform

 A decentralized prediction market platform built on Solana, enabling users to create and participate in binary outcome markets.